adnguyen527/StudentDirectory-REVAMPED/README.md

       finalized into `dwp_reports` as a normal document.
 Needs a list of what is still open. *Blocked on the write endpoints.*
-- [ ] `P3` **Home dashboard the user assembles.** A pin button on any stat in the app puts that module on the board.
-Every stat has to render standalone, and the layout is per person — browser storage until session auth lands.
-Wants pinnable stats to exist first.
+- [ ] `P3` **Home dashboard the user assembles.** A pin button on any stat in the app puts that module in the top row of the home page — the row the reference layout fills with fixed KPI tiles.
+Every stat has to render standalone at tile size, and the layout is per person — browser storage until session auth lands.
+Not every stat will be pinnable; which ones qualify gets decided as the elements are built.
 - [ ] `P3` **Spreadsheet upload page**, separately, for reports that arrive as `.xlsx`.
       The command-line import already works.